oci-landing-zones/oci-cis-landingzone-quickstart/workloads/siem_workload/README.md

 ## Introduction

-This ZIP file provides terraform code and a Resource Manager UI that can be used to partially setup SIEM integration: SIEM Integration on the OCI side
+This terraform code can be used to partially setup SIEM integration from the OCI side.

 **Logging Monitoring and Alerting Events and Notifications:**